mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 **SLASHPATCH**
 The slashpatch is a specialized bandage designed to treat dewclaw cuts.
-It glues the wound shut and releases painkillers and clotting agents at a rate optimised to deal with slashing injuries.
+It glues the wound shut and releases painkillers and clotting agents at a rate optimized to deal with slashing injuries.
 If a slashpatch is applied within one minute of a claw attack, it immediately heals 1D points of damage.